-A measure that would guarantee paid sick leave for over 700,000 Missouri workers who currently lack it, as well as gradually raise the minimum wage to $15, will appear on voters’ ballots next month.
+A measure that would guarantee paid sick leave for more than 700,000 Missouri workers who currently lack it, as well as gradually raise the minimum wage to $15, will appear on voters’ ballots next month.

 The ballot initiative, called Proposition A, has been backed by various unions and workers’ advocacy groups, social justice and civil rights organizations, over 500 state business owners and others.

-Some business groups, including the state Chamber of Commerce, have opposed it, especially the guaranteed sick leave portion.
+Some business groups, including the state Chamber of Commerce and Industry, have opposed it, especially the guaranteed sick leave portion.
 But, thus far, there hasn’t been a coordinated opposition campaign.

-The campaign in favor of the measure, called Missourians for Healthy Families and Fair Wages, has raised over $5 million — including from out-of-state groups that don’t disclose their donors — and collected 210,000 signatures to have the issue placed on the statewide ballot.
+The campaign in favor of the measure, called Missourians for Healthy Families and Fair Wages, has raised more than $5 million — including from out-of-state groups that don’t disclose their donors — and collected 210,000 signatures to have the issue placed on the statewide ballot.

 Most expect the ballot measure to succeed, given polling, national trends with similar ballot measures and the lack of coordinated opposition.
 Missourians have approved minimum wage increases on the ballot twice before by wide margins.